Adoption Lawyers in Houston

 - Child abuse check

 - Termination of Parental Rights - Before a child can be adopted, one or both of biological parents' rights must be terminated.
 In Texas, this can be done voluntarily or involuntary under certain circumstances.
+With guidance from your adoption attorney, Houston law will become clearer to navigate.

 - Final Adoption - Once a termination has been completed and other requirements have been met, a judge will hear the final case and approve an adoption.